EricClasher/Polymarket-Content-/README.md

 JUST IN: Starbucks retires AI inventory tool across North America after it reportedly miscounted & mislabeled store items.

 JUST IN: Greenlanders protest against Trump in Nuuk, chanting “No means no”

+14% chance the U.S. acquires part of Greenland. on Polymarket.